zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > Following are examples of terminology that are candidates to be included
 > > in the section.

+* "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.

-The terms "in-bailiwick", "out-of-bailiwick" and "glue record" are defined in [RFC 8499][RFC 8499#section-7], section 7, pages 24-25.
-In this document, the term "in-bailiwick" is limited to the meaning "in domain" in [RFC 8499][RFC 8499#section-7].
-The term "out-of-bailiwick" means what is not "in-bailiwick, in domain", in this document.
+* "in-bailiwick" - The terms are used as defined in [RFC 8499][RFC 8499#page-25],
+  section 7, page 25.
+In this document, the term "in-bailiwick" is limited to the meaning "in-domain" in [RFC 8499][RFC 8499#page-25].

-The terms "in-bailiwick" and "out-of-bailiwick" are used as defined in [RFC 8499], section 7, page 25.

-The term "glue records" is defined in [RFC 8499][RFC 8499#page-24], section 7, page 24.
+* "glue records" - The term is defined in [RFC 8499][RFC 8499#page-24], section 7,

-When the term "using Method" is used, names and IP addresses are fetched using the defined [Methods].
+  page 24.

+* "out-of-bailiwick" - The term is used in this document to mean what is not "in-bailiwick" (see definition above).

-The term "send" (to an IP address) is used when a DNS query is sent to a specific name server.
+* "send" (to an IP address) - The term is used when a DNS query is sent to a specific name server.

-The term "DNS Lookup" is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.
+* "using Method" - The term is used when data is fetched using the defined [Method][Methods].

 > > ----
 > > The links listed below are not visible when rendered by Github.
 In the